 My countries of expertise include:

 My father was born in London, England.
 The church records from the time of Henry VIII allow one to obtain baptismal, marriage and burial records from about 1550 in most towns in England.
 Civil records began in 1837.
-My Spong family comes from Kent, England through the London area and to Canada and then to the States.
+My Spong family comes from Kent, England, through the London area to Canada and then to the States.
 I am able to obtain records into the early 1700s for my Spong line and into the mid 1500s for many of my other lines.

 Besides taking extensive course work in British Isles research, I have attend many programs that deal with British Isles research, and read journals that deal with British research on an ongoing basis.

 My wife’s ancestors come from Ireland and the records are much more difficult to find, mainly because census records for Ireland were destroyed in the upsrising and those available now are from 1901 and after.
 However, I was able to find a few of her ancestors in Counties Cork and Dublin and others who had emigrated to England.

 US research is an ongoing learning process.
 I attribute a great deal of credit to the North San Diego County Genealogical Society.
 I have been a member since the late 1990s and attend many of the two times per month programs and the twice yearly seminars.
 In addition I have served as Ways & Means Chairperson (responsible for the seminars), Programs Chairperson, President and Delegate to the Foundation for Genealogical Societies.
 Further, seminars and programs organized by other organizations and various genealogy journals provide ongoing learning.